SVpythoncoder/Finding-roots-of-non-linear-equation-using-NewtonRaphson-and-Secant-Method/NewtonRaphson and Secant Method/README.txt

 # Finding-roots-of-non-linear-equation-using-NewtonRaphson-and-Secant-Method

-Here is a simple automated program which help to implement the the Newton Raphson method and Secant method for finding the roots of any non linear equation
+Here is a simple automated program which help to implement the Newton Raphson method and Secant method for finding the roots of any non linear equation

 DETAILS:-

-Input required form user:-
+Input required from user:-
-A user interface for providing –
+A user interface for providing â€“
 (i) Non-linear equation,
 (ii) Option to choose one of the two methods mentioned above, (iii) Starting values, and